real2two/dashactyl/README.md

 Dashactyl is a professional panel for allowing users to split resources for servers on the Pterodactyl Panel.

-Dashactyl is developed by Sirv Development.
-You can check out their Discord: [https://discord.gg/YZNrJ649fJ](https://discord.gg/YZNrJ649fJ).
+Dashactyl is developed by the community and people.
+Check out the Discord: https://discord.gg/tBzVgw8u

 # Wiki